Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Introduction

 Several studies pointed to the necessity of considering other large-scale overdensities in understanding the peculiar motion of the \ac{LG}.
-The Perseus--Pisces supercluster was identified as another prominent structure, contributing comparably or even more strongly to the density field within the same volume~\citep{Scaramella_1989}.
-In some interpretations, Perseus--Pisces itself appears to be moving in the direction of the \ac{GA}, implying the influence of more massive structures beyond, such as the Shapley Supercluster~\citep{Raychaudhury_1989}.
+The Perseus--Pisces supercluster was identified as another prominent structure contributing comparably to the density field within the same volume.
+In some interpretations, Perseus--Pisces itself appears to be moving in the direction of the \ac{GA}, implying the influence of more massive structures beyond, such as the Shapley Supercluster~\citep{Scaramella_1989,Raychaudhury_1989}.
 These findings challenged the notion of the \ac{GA} as a unique attractor and instead indicated that it may form part of a broader hierarchy of flows, a picture that our results will further substantiate.

 Modern reconstructions of the large-scale velocity field, particularly with the CosmicFlows programme, have offered a more nuanced picture~\citep{Courtois_2013,Tully_2014,CF3_cosmography,Courtois_2023,Tully_2023,Hoffman_2024,Courtois_2025}.
-They have shifted the definition of the \ac{GA}: whereas the original formulation by~\citet{Bell_1988} sought a massive overdensity whose gravitational influence would explain the \ac{LG}'s peculiar velocity, more recent work defines the \ac{GA} through streamline convergence and the associated \emph{watershed basin} within which velocities flow toward a common attractor. \citet{Valade_2024} used Hamiltonian Monte Carlo techniques on CosmicFlows-4 data to identify basins of attraction out to $30{,}000~\kmsec$, finding a slight preference for placing the \ac{GA} within the basin of the more massive Shapley attractor.
+They have shifted the definition of the \ac{GA}: whereas the original formulation by~\citet{Bell_1988} sought a massive overdensity whose gravitational influence would explain the \ac{LG}'s peculiar velocity, more recent work defines the \ac{GA} through streamline convergence and the associated \emph{watershed basin} within which velocities flow toward a common attractor. \citet{Courtois_2013} first presented velocity-field streamlines in the \ac{GA} region, and~\citet{Tully_2014} subsequently used such streamlines to define watershed basins. \citet{Valade_2024} used Hamiltonian Monte Carlo techniques on CosmicFlows-4 data to identify basins of attraction out to $30{,}000~\kmsec$, finding a slight preference for placing the \ac{GA} within the basin of the more massive Shapley attractor.
 Their analysis identifies the dominant basin with the Sloan Great Wall, occupying a volume of $15.5 \times 10^6~(\!\Mpch)^3$.~\citet{Dupuy_2025} develop a deep-learning-based method for reconstructing the local density and peculiar velocity fields, calculating a 64\% probability of the existence of the \ac{GA} as a unique watershed structure.
 These results align with the view that the \ac{GA} basin lies along a filamentary path feeding into more distant mass concentrations, and may not be a particularly significant region in its own right.